teambit/docs/docs/best-practices.md

 ### Images

-There are multiple ways to handle images and fonts:
+Multiple ways to handle images and fonts:

 1) Publish the assets to [a CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) and access them in the components via full path URL.
 1) Include the assets files in the components that use them and share the component, or wrap the asset in a dedicated component and include the image and publish it.